The DIRECT Path of Meditation that Leads to Living ALOHA

 But it isn’t.

-Every wisdom tradition in the world teaches that human beings have a deeper nature — a natural state of awareness, compassion, and clarity.
+Every wisdom tradition in the world teaches that human beings have a deeper nature — a natural state of awareness, compassion, clarity — grounded in peacefulness.

 The Solution